sprintup/CS-Courses-Keywords/Readme.md

 2. Run `node map.js` in the root directory.
 It currently appends to the output file, so you'll have to delete its contents every time.

+Visit (https://sprintup.github.io/CS-Courses-Keywords/)[https://sprintup.github.io/CS-Courses-Keywords/] to an html version of the output.txt file, which lists the number of occurances of each word.